lynnfaraday/aresmush.com/tutorials/code/wiki-extensions.md

 Extensions must be registered by adding them to the list in `WikiMarkdownExtensions`.
 Just add the class name to either the pre- or post-processing extension lists.

+{% note %}
-{% include note.html content=" Not sure whether to make your extension a pre- or post-processing one?
+ Not sure whether to make your extension a pre- or post-processing one?
 As a general rule, pre-processing extensions output Markdown and are pretty simple.
-Post-processing extensions are complex, may involve templates, and may contain Markdown inside them." %}
+Post-processing extensions are complex, may involve templates, and may contain Markdown inside them.
+{% endnote %}

 ## Finalizer